karymmetwally/blog/index.md

 ---

-You can say I am multidisciplinary.
+You can say I am multidisciplinary person.

 A self-made writer, economist, nutritionist, traveler and artist; All blended into one.